Perturbations of Extremal Kerr Spacetime: Analytic Framework and Late-time Tails: Small asymptotics and link with matched asymptotic expansions

 \subsection{Transfer function near the superradiant bound}

-Lastly, we derive an expression for the ``near-far" transfer function corresponding to the asymptotic solutions \eqref{eq:Rin crit}, \eqref{eq:up crit} and compare with \cite{Gralla:2017lto}.
+Last, we derive an expression for the ``near-far" transfer function corresponding to the asymptotic solutions \eqref{eq:Rin crit} and \eqref{eq:up crit} and compare with \cite{Gralla:2017lto}.
 This provides a nontrivial check of our expressions for the scattering coefficients \eqref{eq:Ruptra} and \eqref{eq:IncI coeff} which form the Wronskian \eqref{eq:Wequal}.
 Taking the small-$k$ asymptotics of these quantities, we find

 where